Healthcare in Taiwan: Facilities and coverage

+As of 2023, Taiwan had a total of 23,896 hospitals and clinics, as categorized below:

 Basic coverage areas of the insurance include:

 Problems

 Even with all their success in their healthcare system, Taiwan has suffered many misfortunes.
 From 1996 to 2008, the average annual growth rate of expenditures was 5.33%, which outstripped the growth rate of revenue at 4.43%.
 The revenue base is capped so it does not keep pace with the increase in national income.
-Premiums are regulated by politicians, and infrequently raised.

 There is a low doctor-to-population ratio resulting in too many patients depending on too few doctors.
 There is also a shortage of nurses.
 Patients visit the doctor more frequently causing doctors to keep visits to about 2 to 5 minutes per patient.
 Also, the system is based on a global budget, meaning it has no regard for faculties of risk (surgery, internal medicine, gynaecology, pediatrics, emergency), which affects the medicine, operation and diagnostic tools (X-ray vs. MRI) prescribed.

 Due to a decrease in funds available, and with no systems in place to screen patients, all patients will rush to hospitals regardless of terminal patients or general cold, many smaller, but long-serving district hospitals are forced to downscale, or close down and be demolished.

-Inequality
+Regional disparities

+Although the National Health Insurance program has improved healthcare access across Taiwan, regional disparities in medical resource allocation persist between urban and underprivileged areas.
+Northern Taiwan has a higher population concentration compared to the rest of the country and, therefore, is home to more medical facilities and health professionals.